CarlsonCarlson/grahamBot/README.md

 # grahamBot

-I will be using macrotrends for historical data since 2005
+I will be using macrotrends for historical data since 2005 <br>
 ycharts seems to have data from earlier but I need an account. <br/>
 guru focus also has 30 year financials but you need an account <br/>
 for more in-depth analysis I will try one of these^ <br/>